denten-books/plain-text/2-device.md

 existed neither in the mind nor in the arrangement of matter alone [@bakhtin_k_2003, 308-10].
 Any immanent volume of text, an edition of Shakespeare's *Hamlet* for example, could not, for Bakhtin, exhaust the possibility of *Hamlet* as a transcendent work of art.
-Neither could it be reduced to a pure idea, because any notion of *Hamlet* as an idea must rest on firm material foundations---the textual witness---be it an original folio or a critical edition.
+Neither could the work be reduced its pure idea, because any notion of *Hamlet* as an idea must rest on firm material foundations---the textual witness---be it an original folio or critical edition.
 Similarly, Bakhtin was unwilling to reduce the notion of technique to the mere manipulation of physical form, independent of the aesthetic idea-object.
 "In art, technique is not mechanistic," he wrote.
 Rather, "technique animates and motivates the aesthetic object at every point"